ladytrell/travel-weather/README.md

-# Work Day Scheduler Starter Code
+# Travel Weather
-Interactive workday calendar.
-Allows add and removing tasks for each hour of the workday.
-Color codes the task description content holders with respect to the current hour of the day as grey for past, red for present or green future.
+Interactive weather app for United States cities.
+Display current weather conditions with color alerts for the UV index severity.
+A 5 day forcast is provided along with search history that reloads when returning to the page.

 ## Repository
 [GitHub](https://github.com/ladytrell/travel-weather/)